jamesrcounts/VariantSpark/kubernetes/README.md

 - COMPLETE steps listed at the BOTTOM of this document
 - USE AWS region `us-west-2` (Oregon)

 ### 0b.
-CONFIG Terraform Template files
+CONFIG Terraform Template files (currently set to 12 EC2 instances of r4.4xlarge)
- - UPDATE the `variables.tf` in the `\modules\eks\` folder
- - CHANGE the `worker_size` value for your EC2 instance sizes
+ - SET the `worker_size` value for your EC2 instance sizes at`/Users/lynnlangit/Documents/GitHub/VariantSpark/kubernetes/infrastructure/modules/eks/variables.tf` line 8
+ - SET the `desired_capacity` & `max_size` EC2 count for the quantity of EC2 instances at `kubernetes/infrastructure/modules/eks/autoscaling-group.tf` lines 46/48
  - RUN `terraform init` from `/infrastructure/`

 ### 1a.
-INIT/RUN Terraform Templates from `/infrastructure/`
+RUN Terraform Templates from `/infrastructure/`
-- RUN `terraform plan -var-file config.tfvars -out /tmp/tfplan`
-    - VERIFY no errors after it's run
+- RUN `terraform plan -var-file config.tfvars -out /tmp/tfplan`  & VERIFY no errors after it's run
-- RUN `terraform apply "/tmp/tfplan"`
-    - WAIT - this can take up to 15 minutes
+- RUN `terraform apply "/tmp/tfplan"` & WAIT - this can take up to 15 minutes

 ### 1b.
 CONFIGURE Kubernetes
  - RUN - First Time Only (from terminal) & VERIFY Cluster